cartoon event stall with multiple upselling ideas located in the centre of the page like a brain storm

 When visual upselling is done well, staff only need to confirm the choice rather than explain it.

-Mistakes That Kill Upselling
+Mistakes That Kill Upselling at Events

 Even good upsell ideas can fail if they are implemented poorly.